jrehor/kcc/README.md

 ,/f'x@=x>rand x   /so this must be the recursion step, go right to left:

+ x:4 0 1 2         /an imaginary dataset to assist the analysis of above
-rnd:rand x        /pick a random element from x (rnd added for clarity) x<rnd             /bool vector of 0s where x[n]<rnd, 1s where otherwise =x<tmp            /''
+ rnd:rand x        /pick a random element from x (rnd added for clarity) rnd
+2

+ cmp:x<rnd         /bool vector of 0s where x[n]<rnd, 1s where otherwise
+ cmp
+0 1 0 0

+ pos:=cmp          /= is 'group': 2 vectors, indices of 0s and 1s in cmp
+ pos
+0|0 3
+1|1 2

+ pts:x@pos         /dyadic @ is 'index': values of x at indices from pos pts
+0|4 2
+1|0 1

+ x:f'pts           /adverb 'each': apply f to each pts and return resuts

+,/x                /,/ is 'raze': unwind aka flatten a vector of vectors
+                   /but equally valid way to express ,/ is 'enlist over'
 ```